ashley-ley/airline-data-analysis/README.md

 # Flight Performance and Weather Analysis
 ## Overview
-This project aims to analyze flight performance in globally.
-Our protoype focuses on the UK, Argentina, Germany, Italy, and Mexico.
-We are looking for a correlation between the local weather conditions during the year 2022-focusing on March, June, and December travel dates.
-The primary goal is to assist travelers in choosing the right destination at the right time by providing insights into flight punctuality and its relationship with weather patterns.
-An interactive dashboard allows users to select a country and view visualizations highlighting the best times of the year to travel to that city.
+This project aims to analyze flight performance in globally based on their flight status (canceled, on time, or delayed).
+Our protoype focuses on the United Kingdom (UK), Argentina, Germany, Italy, and Mexico.
+Our goal is to help the avid traveler get to their desired destination in the most efficient way.
+OUur current data set includes information about flight statuses internationally, but specifically focusing on five specific countries.

 ## Countries Analyzed
 + The United Kingdom